IdentityServer/IdentityServer4/docs/gettingstarted/scopes.md

 }
 ```

-If you don't define any scope claims, the access token will contain the subject ID of the user (if present), client ID and the scope name.
+If you don't define any scope claims, the access token will contain the subject ID of the user (if present),
+the client ID and the scope name.

 You can also add additional user claims to the token by defining scope claims as shown above.